Figures logo

 Ownership

-• Finance will bring a comprehensive view of the financial capabilities of the company
+• Finance will bring a comprehensive view of the financial capabilities of the company.

 Budget structure

-• General increase: some companies allocate a general increase to all employees or part of their population (fixed amount or, more generally, set % of basic salary).
-Lately, we’ve seen an increasing number of companies using this general increase budget to cope with inflation rates, most of them to a portion of their population (the lowest paid employees, often).
+• General increase: some companies allocate a general increase to all employees or part of their population (fixed amount or, more generally, a set % of basic salary).
+Lately, we’ve seen an increasing number of companies using this general increase in budget to cope with inflation rates, most of them to a portion of their population (the lowest paid employees, often).

-• Market adjustment increase: This will help close the gap between your employees’ salaries and your market positioning target.
+• Market adjustment increase: this will help close the gap between your employees’ salaries and your market positioning target.
 Let’s say you aim at the 50th percentile of the market for each role, but given market changes, some are (way) below this target → you will close the gap to bring them back on track.

 • Merit increase: if you want to reward individual performance, you can use performance ratings to define individual salary increases, differentiating the increase of an outstanding performer from someone who is “just” meeting expectations.

-At this stage, you can also take a combination of performance and market positioning to define the merit increase, to be sure that once again you close the gap to internal inequities putting employees with the same performance at the same level of salary, even though they were not starting with the same salary.
+At this stage, you can also take a combination of performance and market positioning to define the merit increase, to be sure that once again you close the gap to internal inequities, putting employees with the same performance at the same level of salary, even though they were not starting with the same salary.

 2. Best tools for your annual compensation review process